 - 1. Double-click the label design surface.
 Label Properties dialog appears. - 2.
 To enable the mode, select Use store/recall printing mode on Printer tab.
 Click OK. - 3.
 Define label template(s).
-All label objects with variable content must be formatted as internal printer elements: - Text object content must only use internal printer fonts (not Truetype!). - Use internal printer barcodes in barcode objects.

-- If using variable objects with Truetype fonts, variable pictures or database fields, the default values are sent to the printer during the label store process. - 4.
+All label objects with variable content must be formatted as internal printer elements: - · Text object content must only use internal printer fonts (not Truetype!). - Use internal printer barcodes in barcode objects. - If using variable objects with Truetype fonts, variable pictures or database fields, the default values are sent to the printer during the label store process. - Click File > Store.
+Make sure the Store variant points to the correct memory location in the printer.
 Click File > Store.
-Make sure the Store variant points to the correct memory location in the printer. - 5.
+Make sure the Printer memory location points to the correct memory location in the printer. - 5.
 Insert or select values for variable objects that are not formatted as internal printer objects.
 These variables will be given the same value on each label.
 They will behave as objects with fixed values. - 6.
 Click Store to printer to create the command file with label template description and to send it to the printer. - 7.
 Insert values for prompted label variables.
 These variables are linked with internal printer objects on the label.
 For this reason, their values can be changed during each printing. - 8.
 Click Print to send variable values and recall label command to the selected label printer.

-3.5.3.9 Protection
+2.6.3.9.
+Protection